ngrief/Curated_List/Readme.md

 ✨ Let's Connect! ✨
 Reach out via LinkedIn, email, or phone for exciting collaboration opportunities, consultations, or to discuss my work in data science and analytics! 🚀

-I'm an **Investment Manager** and an **ASU Bootcamp Certified Data Analyst**, passionate about uncovering insights through **data analysis, ai, visualization, web scraping, database management, avaScript development, business inteligence, and machine learning**.
+I'm an **Investment Manager** and an **ASU Bootcamp Certified Data Analyst**, passionate about uncovering insights through **Data Analysis, AI, visualization, Web Scraping, Database management, JavaScript development, Business inteligence, and Machine learning**.
 I'm a motivated team leader looking for a **data-driven role in finance or technology**. 📈💡

 ---